Funny-OpenSource-Projects/step_by_step/README.md

 python my_snippet.py
 ```

-Thats it, now you can run your script and enjoy the magic!
+That's it.
+Now you can run your script and enjoy the magic!